bright/new-www/content/projects/relevo.md

 <TitleWithIcon sectionTitle="solutions: a new approach to cloud &amp; web development" titleIcon="/images/two_flags.svg" titleIconAlt="solutions" />

-At the heart of our work was a massive tech revamp featuring Node.js, NestJS, and AWS to supercharge performance, scalability, and efficiency.
+At the heart of our work was a **massive tech revamp featuring Node.js, NestJS, and AWS** to supercharge performance, scalability, and efficiency.
 This allowed us to enhance the system on many levels.

 By leveraging the power of Node.js and NestJS, we aimed to create a robust and flexible backend architecture that could seamlessly support the application's evolving needs.
-Additionally, the incorporation of AWS services offered us a reliable and scalable cloud infrastructure to host and manage applications and data, further reinforcing our technical foundation.
+Additionally, **the incorporation of AWS services offered us a reliable and scalable cloud infrastructure to host and manage applications and data**, further reinforcing our technical foundation.

-In the front line, a restaurant digital panel emerged with a management center for reusable tableware, orders, and tracking inventory — everything in one sleek interface accessible to over 3,000 Relevo partners.
+In the front line, a **restaurant digital panel emerged with a management center for reusable tableware, orders, and tracking inventory** — everything in one sleek interface accessible to over **3,000 Relevo partners**.

-Behind the scenes, we can’t forget about building the admin panel for Relevos’ team to strengthen ties with their massive network of partners.
+Behind the scenes, we can’t forget about building the **admin panel for Relevos’ team to strengthen ties with their massive network of partners**.
 This invisible hand keeps the client's eco revolution thriving.
 It coordinates orders, troubleshoots, ensures smooth collaboration with every partner, and incorporates a robust analytics dashboard, providing valuable insights related to tableware borrowing.

-Finally, this green wave wouldn’t have taken place without Android and iOS applications that enable over 200,000 Relevo users to borrow reusable tableware.
+Finally, this green wave wouldn’t have taken place without **Android and iOS applications that enable over 200,000 Relevo users to borrow reusable tableware**.
 Users seamlessly scan QR codes on Relevo's packaging, enjoying their take-away food and drinks wherever they want.